Madonna lily plant care and growing guide

 Madonna lily basics

-The Madonna lily is a beautiful flowering plant native to the Mediterranean region.
+The Madonna lily is a beautiful flowering plant native to the Mediterranean.
 It has large, white trumpet-shaped flowers with yellow anthers and can reach heights of up to 4-6 feet tall.
 This lily prefers full sun and well-drained soil, making it ideal for growing in sunny gardens or flower beds.

 The Madonna lily is easy to grow but requires some patience since it takes several years before the plants bloom fully.
 When planting from bulbs, be sure to space them at least 6 inches apart so they have enough room to spread out over time.
 Once planted, keep the soil consistently moist but not soggy by watering regularly during dry spells or periods of drought.